Lachiecodes/Securing-and-Hardening-Linux/README.md

 - Now run the script, and the system will crash: `./bomb`.
 - The only way to get out of this is to power cycle the machine.
 - The script is very simple DoS attack which makes use of the fork system call to create an infinite number of processes.
 - `$0` is a special variable which represents the script itself.
-So the script is running itself recursively two times and then is going in the background for another recursive call. `&` at the end puts the process in the background so new child processes cannot die and they start eating the system resources.
+So the script is running itself recursively two times and then is going in the background for another recursive call. `&` at the end puts the process in the background so new child processes cannot die and they start eating system resources.
 - To protect the system from this sort of attack, we need to set a limit on the number of process a user can run.
 - Using `ulimit -u` we can see the currently allowed number of processes allowed for the current user.<br>